rails/webpacker/docs/v6_upgrade.md

 18. Try running `RAILS_ENV=production bin/rails assets:precompile`.
 If all goes well, don't forget to clean the generated assets with `bin/rails assets:clobber`.

-19. Run `yarn add webpack-dev-server @webpack-cli/serve` if those are not already in your dev dependencies.
+19. Run `yarn add webpack-dev-server` if those are not already in your dev dependencies.
+Make sure you're using v4+.

 20. Try your app!